EighteenZi/rocksdb_wiki/Rate-Limiter.md

-When using RocksDB, some users maybe want to throttle the maximum write speed to a certain limit for lots of reasons.
+When using RocksDB, users maybe want to throttle the maximum write speed within a certain limit for lots of reasons.
 For example, flash writes cause terrible spikes in read latency if they exceed a certain threshold.
 Since you've been reading this site, I believe you already know why you need a rate limiter.
 Actually, RocksDB contains a native [RateLimiter](https://github.com/facebook/rocksdb/blob/master/include/rocksdb/rate_limiter.h) which should be adequate for most use cases.

 ## How to use